Back to California

 Exculpatory evidence

-Evidence that could show a defendant did not commit the crime they are accused of.
+Evidence that might show a defendant did not commit the crime they are accused of.

 Limits and Unknowns

-• The bill does not specify which types of criminal cases it applies to.
+• The bill does not specify exactly which criminal cases it applies to.

 Bill History